-Many customers of Symantec Email Security.Cloud will be nervous about Broadcom’s acquisition.
+Many customers of Symantec Email Security.cloud are experiencing support issues since Broadcom’s acquisition.
 Should you consider moving to an alternative solution?

-In August, chipmaker Broadcom announced plans to purchase Symantec’s Enterprise security business for $10.7 billion.
-News of this acquisition has made some Symantec customers – especially Email Security.Cloud customers – nervous, and many will be considering moving their email security to another provider.
-Are these concerns justified, and if you are a Symantec Enterprise customer, should you be thinking about moving shop for email security?
+In November 2019, chipmaker Broadcom acquired Symantec’s Enterprise security business for $10.7 billion.
+News of this acquisition made some Symantec customers – especially Email Security.cloud customers – nervous, and many began considering moving their email security to another provider.

 However, many smaller businesses have moved away from Symantec recently, due to fewer new features being added, a higher price tag than some competitors, and reportedly issues with customer support.

-Many analysts have suggested that a similar fate is in store for Symantec Email Security.Cloud:
+Many analysts at the time suggested that a similar fate was in store for Symantec Email Security.cloud:

-Broadcom themselves have announced to investors that their focus is on three key enterprise security products, Endpoint Protection, DLP and Web Filtering.
+Broadcom and Accenture themselves announced to investors that their focus was to move to Symantec’s three key enterprise security products, endpoint protection, DLP and web filtering.

-In their investor presentation, Email Security.Cloud/MessagleLabs is not mentioned once, which you may argue gives a clear indication of their commitment to the product going forward.
+In their investor presentation, Email Security.cloud was not mentioned once, which SMBs worried gave a clear indication of their commitment to the product going forward.

-Broadcom have also confirmed they will be ‘focussing R&D and support efforts on highest ROI opportunities,’ which, for them, is Endpoint, Web and DLP.
-What this likely means for email is that costs will be cut around support, new features could be dropped, and overall development will likely wind down.
+Broadcom also confirmed they would be “focussing R&D and support efforts on highest ROI opportunities,” which, for them, meant endpoint, web and DLP.
+For email customers, this meant that costs would be cut around support, new features would be dropped, and overall development would likely wind down.

-Another area of concern for many Symantec customers is their focus on large enterprise corporations.
-Broadcom confirmed to investors they plan to focus on growth in the Global 2000 market, which has concerned many of their smaller customers, who fear that Symantec will put bigger customers first.
+Another area of concern for many Symantec customers was their focus on large enterprise corporations.
+Broadcom confirmed to investors they planned to focus on growth in the Global 2000 market, which concerned many of their smaller customers, who feared that Symantec would start putting bigger customers first.

-Some customers have even been in touch with us to say Symantec themselves have suggested they leave the service, as it’s now recommended for enterprise customers only.
+Some customers at the time even reached out to us to say Symantec themselves had suggested they leave the service, as it was to be recommended for enterprise customers only.

-Due to the uncertainty around the future of the product, all organizations using Symantec Email Security.Cloud should start to look at the other solutions on the market.
-Email security remains the number one way for threats to enter the business network, and it’s more important than ever organizations have strong security in place that they can trust.
+Due to the uncertainty around the future of the product, all organizations using Symantec Email Security.cloud, and especially their SMB customers, should start to look at the other solutions on the market.
+Email security remains the number one way for threats to enter the business network, and it’s more important than ever for organizations have strong security in place that they can trust.

 Proofpoint’s Essentials Secure Email Gateway platform provides cloud based, enterprise-class security for small and medium sized enterprises.
 It offers complete email protection, with spam and phishing protection, dynamic analysis of URLs and attachments, social media account protection and policy enforced encryption and data loss prevention.
 Proofpoint Essentials also provides Email Continuity and Archiving.